evgenygunko/CopyWords/README.md

 Settings dialog can be opened from the context menu.
 - "Path to Anki sounds folder" specifies a path to the Anki's media collection for current user (it contains media files which are displayed or played on the cards)
 - "Path to mp3gain" specifies a path to [mp3gain](http://mp3gain.sourceforge.net/) utility which is used for normalizing sound volume in mp3 files

-## How to build solution
-The solution has referenced a nuget package https://github.com/evgenygunko/CopyWords.Parsers which is not added to any public nuget feed.
-You need to save the nuget package to local drive and configure VS or nuget.config to use this folder as a local nuget feed.